mevdschee/saferbq/README.md

 ## The Problem

-When building dynamic BigQuery queries, you often need to reference table or dataset names that:

-- Are dynamically determined at runtime
-- Need to be used in DDL operations (CREATE, ALTER, DROP)
+When building dynamic BigQuery queries, you often need to reference table or dataset names that are dynamically determined at runtime and are escaped by backticks.
+This happens for instance in DDL operations (CREATE, ALTER, DROP).
-- Are escaped by backticks

 BigQuery's official Go SDK uses `@` for named parameters and `?` for positional parameters, but these cannot be used for table/dataset identifiers in SQL statements that are escaped by backticks.
-You're forced to use string concatenation, which is:

-- **Unsafe**: Opens the door to SQL injection
+You're forced to use string concatenation, which opens the door to **SQL injection**.
-- **Error-prone**: Manual backtick quoting is tedious
-- **Fragile**: Special characters break queries

 ## The Solution